Windows-CPP/Windows-CPP/README.md

 #### What I'm Working On

 Currently, I'm working on LockBox, a set of encryption algorythims for data.
-Eventually I want to interpret my own form of packet setup and protocol for it, so that it can send and receive packets to other LockBox-enabled devices.
-Will come in handy for later projects, for sure.
+Eventually I want to interpret my own form of packet I/O system for it using a custom protocol, so tht I have a personal encryption solution for later use in projects.
+Of course, I also want to find a way to make LockBox publically available for anyone that wants to either contribute or use LockBox.

 #### What I Will Work On